enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/element-styles.md

 Enhance projects come preconfigured with a styling system that lets you use pseudo classes like `:host` and `::slotted()`.
 These pseudo classes give you the ability to style the outer Custom Element tag as well as slotted elements.
-This enables you to write scoped styles co-located inside your single file component.
+This enables you to write scoped styles co-located inside your single-file component.

 ```html
 <style>